Little finger: Gestures

 Among American children, a "pinky swear" or "pinky promise" is made when a person wraps one of their pinky fingers around another person's pinky and makes a promise.
 Something similar is also seen in China and Korea, where people link their pinky fingers and then stamp their thumbs together to make a yaksok (promise).

+Other gestures where the little finger is extended include the shaka sign and sign of the horns.

 Among members of the Japanese yakuza (gangsters), the penalty for various offenses is removal of parts of the little finger (known as yubitsume).

-It is a common misconception that one should extend their little finger when drinking from a teacup.
+It is a common joke that one should extend their little finger when drinking from a teacup in imitation of a passé upper-class tradition.
 This practice is generally deprecated by etiquette guides as a sign of snobbery amongst the socially inferior, with various cultural theories as to the origin of the practice including the idea that finger food should be eaten with only the first three digits.

-The messaging application Teams from Microsoft has an emoji which is a representation of a closed hand with the little finger raised.
-The description is "Nature's call" which is a polite euphemism used when someone feels a need to urinate or defecate.